Skip to content

 feeSource?: FeeSource; // The fee source to use for execute from outside

 signupOptions?: AuthOptions; // Signup options (order reflects UI.
-Group socials and wallets together)
+Group socials and wallets together).
+With one option configured, submit buttons show branded styling

 shouldOverridePresetPolicies?: boolean; // When true, manually provided policies override preset policies.
 Default is false